Tampa Florida Social Security Disability Lawyers

 If you or a loved one is attempting to get through the Social Security Disability Insurance application process, contact our offices for a free legal assessment today.

-The Law Offices of Nancy L. Cavey serves clients throughout the Tampa Bay area, including St. Petersburg, Pinellas Park, Clearwater, Dunedin, Palm Harbor, Tampa, Brandon, Bradenton and Sarasota.
-The firm serves clients in Pinellas County, Hillsbrough County, Pasco County, Manatee County and Sarasota County, Florida.
+The Law Offices of Nancy L. Cavey serves clients all over the state of Florida and throughout the Tampa Bay area, including St. Petersburg, Pinellas Park, Clearwater, Dunedin, Palm Harbor, Tampa, Brandon, Bradenton and Sarasota.
+The firm serves clients in Pinellas County, Hillsborough County, Pasco County, Manatee County and Sarasota County, and all counties and cities in Florida.